developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 <img alt="" style="height:150px" src="2a_choose_input.png"/>
 <br>

-If the Enterprise Keyboard does not appear, follow these steps to activate it on the device:
+If the Enterprise Keyboard does not appear, proceed to the steps below.

+#####Activate Enterprise Keyboard:

 &#49;. <b>Open the Settings panel</b> on the device:
 <img alt="" style="height:350px" src="home_screen.png"/>